arcus/education_fellows/reproducibility.md

 <div class = "hint">

 Discover:  Arcus has a team of librarians and archivists who have created materials to help CHOP scientists with data management.
-See "Research Data Management Resources" at https://www.research.chop.edu/arcus/resources.
+See "Research Data Management Resources" at <a href = "https://www.research.chop.edu/arcus/resources" target = "blank">https://www.research.chop.edu/arcus/resources<a/>.
 These materials tend to be very practical and can be used right away to improve data management!

 </div>